1999 NFL season: Television

 This was the second year under the league's eight-year broadcast contracts with ABC, CBS, Fox, and ESPN to televise Monday Night Football, the AFC package, the NFC package, and Sunday Night Football, respectively.

-Dan Dierdorf left ABC to return to CBS, joining Verne Lundquist on the latter network's #2 crew.
+Dan Dierdorf left ABC to return to CBS, joining Verne Lundquist on CBS's #2 crew.
 Dierdorf replaced Randy Cross, who then became part of an overhauled talent lineup on The NFL Today: Jim Nantz remained as host, but Marcus Allen, Brent Jones, and George Seifert were replaced by Cross, Craig James, and Jerry Glanville.
 ABC decided to leave Al Michaels and Boomer Esiason in a two-man booth.
 ABC also dropped Frank Gifford's segments from its MNF pregame show, letting Chris Berman to host the entire 20 minutes.